spiermar/d3-flame-graph/README.md

 ### Gulp.js

 This plugin uses Gulp.js as build system.
 A few tasks are already defined, including browser-sync that can be used for development.
-To start it, just execute the default task.
+To start it, just execute the `serve` task.

 ```
 $ git clone https://github.com/spiermar/d3-flame-graph.git
 $ cd d3-flame-graph
 $ npm install
-$ bower install
-$ gulp
+$ gulp serve
 ```

 ## License

-Copyright 2015 Martin Spier.
+Copyright 2018 Martin Spier.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at